picknscroll/picknscroll.github.io/_posts/2018-04-07-Pandas-Interactive-Tutorial.md

 ---
 layout: post
-title: "Pandas: An Interactive Tutorial"
+title: "Pandas in the NBA"
 date: 2018-04-07
 share: true
 ---